rvbug/neovim/README.md

 - declare a function and add all the additional settings for that plugins.

 `treesitter`     - A parser generator tool, I have configured for Lua, JS, Rust, Python, HTML, CSS, Markdown.

 `themes`         - I use edge theme for my neovim.
 There are tons of them out there.
 You can chose the one which you like.

 `telescope`      - A Fuzzy finder.
 Uses fd, ripgrep for finding files. <C-p> for finding files and <leader>fg for live grep for files

 `nvim-tree`      - This is a file explorer tree package.
 To toggle the tree <C-n> is mapped to :NVimTreeToggle.
 It has dependency on nvim-web-devicons

 `none-ls`        - Helps in injecting diagnostics and code action for any buffers/files opened.
 I have included support for all the programming languages. <leader>gf helps in formatting the files

 `neorg`          - What orgmode is for emacs, neorg is for nvim.

-`lualine`        - Status line configuration `lspconfig`      - Language Server Protocol configuration lives here.
+`lualine`        - Status line configuration

+`lspconfig`      - Language Server Protocol configuration lives here.
 It is configured for all the programming languages I work on.
 "K" hover, "gd" is go to defintions, <leader>ca is for code actions

 `gitsigns`       - Git integration for buffers

 `completions`    - Code completion support. <C-b> backward scroll, <C-f> scroll away , <C-Space> complete mapping, <C-e> Abort, <CR> select.
-It also contains cmd line completion and search completions as well.
+It also contains cmd line completion and search completions as well

 `autopairs`      - Autocompletion of brackets

+`tmux`           - TBD Support for multiplexer

 # Folder Structure

+Finally, this is how the folder structure looks like